 In addition to the work our employees do in their local communities, Scripps gives back at the corporate level to many organizations in our corporate hometown of Cincinnati, including the United Way of Greater Cincinnati and ArtsWave.
 We also encourage our employees to take a paid Volunteer Day away from work every year to spend time with an organization or cause about which they are passionate.

-Since 1962, the Scripps Howard Foundation has further amplified the company’s charitable work.
-The Foundation, the philanthropic arm of our company, supports journalism education that produces fair-minded, thoughtful reporters and editors; literacy that promotes a more educated populace; and basic needs social service organizations in the communities where we do business.
+Since 1962, the Scripps Howard Fund has further amplified the company’s charitable work.
+The Fund, the philanthropic arm of our company, supports journalism education that produces fair-minded, thoughtful reporters and editors; literacy that promotes a more educated populace; and basic needs social service organizations in the communities where we do business.

-In 2020, nearly 40 percent of our employees companywide contributed to the Foundation’s “If You Give A Child A Book …” literacy campaign.
-Together with Scripps audiences, they raised $825,369 – enough to distribute over 165,000 books to underprivileged children in the markets where we do business.
+In 2022, nearly 40 percent of our employees companywide contributed to the Fund’s “If You Give A Child A Book …” literacy campaign.
+Together with Scripps audiences, they raised $1 million – enough to distribute 221,000 books to more than 35,000 children in the markets where we do business.